kirillgerasimov/facial-heart-rate-monitor/readme.md

 ##### Update from December, 7
-I've created new frame processor, that **boosts confidence to 90+%** +-3 bpm in still case, and 50% +-6 bpm in tricky cases.
+I've created new frame processor that **boosts confidence to 90+%** ± 3 bpm in still case, and 50% ± 6 bpm in tricky cases.
 Have a look at the spectrum before and after:

 <p align="center">